-Historically, developers asked “Which model is smartest?”
-Now the more profitable question is “Which platform reduces my total cost of shipping and maintaining an AI feature over 12 months?”
-That includes latency, region availability, governance tooling, eval pipelines, on-call burden, and vendor-specific features like structured outputs, tool sandboxes, and caching.
-A model that’s 5% better on a coding benchmark is rarely worth a 30% higher inference bill or a compliance headache that blocks enterprise deals.
+Developers used to ask, “Which model is best?”
+The profitable question is, “Which choice reduces the total cost of shipping and maintaining this AI feature for the next year?”
+That includes latency, region support, governance tooling, eval workflows, incident response burden, and vendor-specific features like structured outputs, tool sandboxes, and caching.

-2) OpenAI in 2026: product surface area as a moat
+2) OpenAI in 2026: the moat is product surface area

 Table 1: Practical developer comparison in 2026 (what tends to matter in production)